Joint Electromagnetic and Gravitational Wave Inference of Binary Neutron Star Merger GW170817 Using Forward-Modeling Ejecta Predictions: Conclusion

 \section{Conclusion}

 In this paper, we have examined multimessenger Bayesian inference of GW170817 and its kilonova AT2017gfo using forward-modeling ejecta predictions which are based on numerical relativity simulations of neutron star mergers.
-Using a fixed baseline kilonova model \cite{Peng24}, we assess the impact of systematic uncertainty in ejecta modeling, using three forward model ejecta fits presented in Refs. \cite{2020PhRvD.101j3002K, 2020Sci...370.1450D, 2022CQGra..39a5008N}.
+Using a fixed baseline kilonova model \cite{Peng24} \editedtwo{and an established, yet imperfect mapping between BNS merger and kilonova ejecta}, we assess the impact of systematic uncertainty in ejecta modeling, using three forward model ejecta fits presented in Refs. \cite{2020PhRvD.101j3002K, 2020Sci...370.1450D, 2022CQGra..39a5008N}.
 We find that these three forward models are in tension with one another and necessarily over-constrain ejecta inference (i.e., they make more predictions than they have parameters).
 Using concrete interpretation of GW170817/AT2017gfo, and after adding a generous budget for systematic uncertainty above and beyond stated confidence, we illustrate the impact of the tension in these three models on multimessenger interpretation: we find distinctly different conclusions about the underlying binary with each ejecta model, even allowing for systematics.
 We furthermore point out that adopting stronger assumptions about ejecta, which omit one or more of our systematic uncertainty parameters, lead to even more extreme conclusions about AT2017gfo/GW170817.
+The posteriors we infer when omitting ejecta velocity systematics directly challenge the results from previous multimessenger analyses which marginalize over the ejecta velocity entirely \cite{2019MNRAS.489L..91C, 2020Sci...370.1450D}.

-Our study builds upon and extends work by \cite{Peng24}, which emphasized purely phenomenological kilonova inference with a fiducial $\sigma_{\rm sys}=0.5$ or a similar prior on $\sigma_{\rm sys}$, without ejecta forward modeling.
+Our study builds upon and extends the work in Ref. \cite{Peng24}, which emphasized purely phenomenological kilonova inference with a fiducial $\sigma_{\rm sys}=0.5$ or a similar prior on $\sigma_{\rm sys}$, without ejecta forward modeling.
 Except for when we strongly limit our assumptions about ejecta systematics, our inferences about the observed kilonova ejecta are identical.

-We highlight that key elements of these models may be used well outside of their region of calibration (e.g., ejecta velocity) when used in conjunction with the surrogate kilonova model from our prior work in Ref. \cite{Peng24}.
-The primary observations highlighted by our analysis are:
+We highlight that key elements of these ejecta fits may be used well outside of their region of calibration (e.g., ejecta velocity) when used in conjunction with the surrogate kilonova model from our prior work in Ref. \cite{Peng24}.